syedarshad-js/book-library/README.md

 ## Overview

-Angular application designed gives a simple UI where user can search books by title/author/isbn.
+Angular application designed to give a simple UI where user can search books by title/author/isbn.

 The search results are showed as a grid of book-cards, each card will have author, title and isbn details on it.
 It comes with Show details option, when clicked opens up a modal with all the details related to that book.